- There are various interpretations of what a mobile CMS is, as well as the technical requirements each of them has.

 Except for extremely minimal and static apps, however, there are significant drawbacks to this approach.
 A few points to consider in this approach:

 - For any meaningful dynamic app the size of the app has the potential to be quite large, since storing all content locally takes up space.
 In addition, running such an app on a mobile device will likely consume a significant portion of the device’s processing power.
-The resulting user experience (UX) will likely suffer with the app being branded “slow” and “unresponsive”.
+The resulting user experience (UX) will likely suffer from the app being branded “slow” and “unresponsive”.

 - Any content changes will lengthen delivery cycles and, therefore, affect your roadmap.
 Since every content change will be considered a change to the app, every new version will have to be resubmitted to the respective mobile app store and be subject to the review and approval process every time.

 - Speaking of app stores, if you plan on having your app on multiple mobile platforms simultaneously, you will need to update all apps manually at the same time and continuously make sure they’re in sync.
-If you like to add another platform later, such as an internet connected car, for example, your administrative effort would increase yet again.
+If you like to add another platform later, such as an internet-connected car, for example, your administrative effort would increase yet again.

 While certainly a possibility, realistically speaking, for any meaningful mobile app experience, using the app itself as a CMS is most likely not the best option given the drawbacks.